DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Background and Related Work

 To mitigate the shortcomings of global pooling in visual object recognition, spatial pyramid pooling~(SPP)~\cite{he2015spatial} runs pooling on a pyramid that is created by hierarchically dividing a feature map into equally sized segments.
 SPP is supported by a weight-sharing mechanism for training CNN-FNN architectures on different image resolutions, and is used for transfer learning: the CNN part trained on the source dataset can be used with other FNNs on the target dataset~\cite{abdu2019versatl}.
 SPP has promising results in image processing~\cite{zhao2017pyramid}, but is not applicable to CNN-RNN architectures where recurrent layers, such as LSTMs~\cite{hochreiter1997long}, need two-dimensional inputs that preserve the temporal correlation among consecutive samples and across different sensor streams.
 Therefore, global or pyramid layers are not directly applicable to RNNs, which are often preferred for time-series classification~\cite{karim2017lstm}.
 Moreover, given DNNs for multivariate sensor data, there is no way for existing pooling layers to make them adaptive to temporal changes in input layer dimensions without changes that increase or decrease the number of trainable parameters and consequently may affect the model's accuracy.

-A DNN that can process variable input dimensions should also be trained to produce accurate outcomes with any feasible input dimensions. {\em Weight Averaging}~\cite{he2015spatial} was proposed to build a single DNN by averaging the weights across multiple DNNs trained in parallel across different settings, which is also used in federated learning where the goal is to collaboratively train a shared model across different users~\cite{bonawitz2019towards}.
+A DNN that can process variable input dimensions should also be trained to produce accurate outcomes when the dimensions of its input can change. {\em Weight Averaging}~\cite{he2015spatial} was proposed to build a single DNN by averaging the weights across multiple DNNs trained in parallel across different settings, which is also used in federated learning where the goal is to collaboratively train a shared model across different users~\cite{bonawitz2019towards}.
 Similarly, in meta-learning, the goal is to train a model across a large number of different tasks~\cite{finn2017model}. {\em Reptile}~\cite{nichol2018first} is a meta-learning algorithm that uses the average parameters of multiple DNNs, each trained on a different task, as input to the optimizer for updating the DNN's parameters, instead of directly using the gradients of the loss function.

-{Unlike existing adaptive pooling layers~\cite{lin2013network, he2015spatial}, our proposed DAP layer considers the temporal correlations in data as well as the absence of some of the sensors.
+Unlike existing adaptive pooling layers~\cite{lin2013network, he2015spatial}, our proposed DAP layer considers the temporal correlations in data as well as the absence of some of the sensors.
 This is particularly important as RNNs are more efficient in processing temporal data than FNNs~\cite{ordonez2016deep, yao2017deepsense,zhao2018deep}.
 Moreover, the proposed DAT resolves the need for weight sharing via training multiple DNNs, providing a faster and more accurate training algorithm, compared to the existing ones~\cite{he2015spatial, bonawitz2019towards, nichol2018first}.
-Finally, our solution resolves the need for training and deploying multiple DNNs to perform multimodal fusion~\cite{choi2019embracenet, richoz2020transportation} which is particularly important for applications running mobile and wearable devices with limited power and processing resources. }
+Finally, unlike the methods proposing multimodal fusion~\cite{choi2019embracenet, richoz2020transportation}, our solution resolves the need for training and deploying multiple DNNs which is particularly important for applications running mobile and wearable devices with limited power and processing resources.